P.J.M. Checkmate Rhododendron

 P.J.M.
 Checkmate Rhododendron flowers

 A dwarf, slow growing cultivar of P.J.M. with showy lavender-pink flowers in spring on a compact habit; very hardy, with interesting burgundy winter leaf color; must have well-drained, highly acidic and organic soil, use plenty of peat moss when planting

 P.J.M.
 Checkmate Rhododendron is covered in stunning clusters of lightly-scented lavender trumpet-shaped flowers with pink overtones at the ends of the branches from early to mid spring, which emerge from distinctive fuchsia flower buds.
-It has dark green foliage which emerges chartreuse in spring.
-The small narrow leaves turn an outstanding burgundy in the fall.
-The fruit is not ornamentally significant.
+It has dark green evergreen foliage which emerges chartreuse in spring.
+The small narrow leaves turn an outstanding burgundy in the fall, which persists throughout the winter.